 - Why can't I get an exact date for delivery or pickup?
 UPS provides delivery and pickup service for the AT Lending Library.
 They require a three-day "window" for all shipments.
 When you are notified of an approximate delivery or pickup date, that date will usually be the first day for delivery or pickup.

 - How do I pack up the device for pickup?
 Every device has an inventory list enclosed in the shipping case or box.
 Please compare that list to the items in the case to make sure nothing is missing.
 Make sure that devices are well-padded and firmly situated in the case, particularly fragile items.
 For kits that have many components or are difficult to pack, there may be a photograph in the kit that shows how items should be packed for shipment.
 If the items were not adequately packed, borrowers may be liable for damage that occurs in return shipment.

-- I don't have a shipping label to send something back – should I contact UPS?
-No. When the UPS driver comes, they will have a label, or call tag for each of the packages being picked up.
+- I don't have a shipping label to send equipment back.
+What should I do?
+When the UPS driver comes, they will have a shipping label for each of the packages being picked up.